 4️⃣ Individual team members leads.

 What do you need to get started?

-1. Configure Lead Scoring.
+1. Configure Lead Stages.

 Tags are the mechanism the platform uses to automatically push leads to the next stage or assign them.
 You can see how to create them here.

 The 'All ICP' leads Segment is in essence a group of leads pre-qualified by matching target company profile (Industry, Size, Location etc) filters.

 To use stricter pre-qualification you will need to add behaviour filters to end up with a 'High Intent ICP' Segment.